ThanhHung2112/LMS_NextGen/README.md

 ## Implement AI Features

-1. Replace `sever/moodle` folder in Moold with this [folder](https://github.com/ThanhHung2112/LMS_AI/tree/main/Moodle_backend/server/moodle), note that you have to make sure that the folder name is `moodle` after replacing.
+1. Replace `sever/moodle` folder in Moodle with this [folder](https://github.com/ThanhHung2112/LMS_AI/tree/main/Moodle_backend/server/moodle), note that you have to make sure that the folder name is `moodle` after replacing.

 2. Open Shell